Urban renewal in Sydney: Forced removal of Millers Point residents

-Pyrmont-Ultimo
+Pyrmont–Ultimo

-Pyrmont and Ultimo sit adjacent to the Sydney central business district as a mixed-use entertainment, residential and commercial area, former to the industrial precinct that existed prior to the 1980s.
+Pyrmont and Ultimo sit adjacent to the Sydney central business district as a mixed-use entertainment, residential and commercial area, formerly the industrial precinct that existed prior to the 1980s.
 From the mid-19th century, the area was home to primary industries and their storage, processing and export facilities.
-Pymont-Ultimo housed Sydney's first power station, with shipbuilding, steel, wool and flour industries that contributed to the local economy.
-Colonial Sugar Refinery opened its factories in 1878 and was the last to shut down its Pymont operations in 1992 as the area underwent renewal.
+Pyrmont–Ultimo housed Sydney's first power station, with shipbuilding, steel, wool, and flour industries that contributed to the local economy.
+Colonial Sugar Refinery opened its factories in 1878 and was the last to shut down its Pyrmont operations in 1992 as the area underwent renewal.
 During this period of revitalisation throughout the 1990s, local industry closed down and its residents and businesses relocated to the suburbs.
 According to the census, Pyrmont and Ultimo experienced a population decline from 4,007 residents in 1961, further dropping to 2,598 in 1971, and 1,590 by 1981.
 What was once a vibrant and bustling industrial hub, turned derelict by the mid-1970s, which was voted at the time as the worst place to live in Sydney, along with Zetland.
 In the early 1990s, under the federal government's Building Better Cities Program, much of the program's $278 million budget was allocated to revitalise the area to a high-density, post-modern development.
 More than 9,200 dwellings were built, including 16 apartment blocks that formed Jackson's Landing; a high-end development at the northern end of the peninsula.
 The population in the area had grown to 4,615 in 1996, 14,165 by 2001, and 21,656 according to the 2016 census.
 The renewal of Pyrmont and Ultimo metaphorically represented Sydney's transition from 'old economy' to 'new economy' and reflects Sydney's repositioning as a global city.
 In 2019, a proposal was made to rezone and redevelop Pyrmont and the surrounding Western Harbour Precinct as an area that can generate up to $20 billion in economic growth and 10,000 jobs.
 This proposal came during a time when Pyrmont was identified as a potential stop in the new Sydney Metro West network.

 Future projects

 Central Precinct

-The Central Precinct represents over 24 hectares of government-owned land that is proposed to be revitalised along the railway corridor between Central Station and Cleveland Street, Sydney.
+The Central Precinct represents over 24 hectares of government-owned land that is proposed to be revitalised along the railway corridor between Central station and Cleveland Street.
 A mixed-use urban precinct consisting of offices, parks and shops with the potential of residential apartments is envisioned and planned to be built over existing railyards, attracting technology companies and start-ups.
 The precinct aims to create 25,000 jobs, foster innovation and increase educational opportunities.
 Tech giant Atlassian is set to anchor a 35-storey office tower as part of the precinct.
 In 2018, work started on the redevelopment of Central Station which include the construction of new underground metro platforms, a new underground concourse (Central Walk) and accessibility improvements.
 The renewal of the station is expected to complete in 2022.